ashishlal2003/autocommit-ai/README.md

 ## Usage

-Download the extension from the VS Code Marketplace (AutoCommit AI) and install it.
+- Download the extension from the VS Code Marketplace (AutoCommit AI) and install it.
+- Just click the extension mentioned in the Status Bar to start the extension.
-Open up your command pallette and type in `AutoCommit AI` to start the extension.
+- Alternatively, open up your command pallette and type in `AutoCommit AI` to start the extension.
 You can also use the shortcut `Ctrl+Shift+P`(Windows) or `Cmd+Shift+P`(MacOS)  to open up the command pallette.

 ## Release Notes